lukaswhite/geonames-php/docs/hierarchies/introduction.md

 ![The United Kingdom](/_media/united-kingdom.png)

 The United Kingdom is comprised of England, Wales, Scotland and Northern Ireland; i.e. they are the **children** of the United Kingdom.
-Wales, Scotland and Northern Ireland are the **siblings** of England.

 Let's look at a more detailed examples.